 Marilynn Fauth has coordinated our programs and services since 2001.
-She has thirty years of experience as a grantwriter, 20 as a proposal reviewer and 16 as an Executive Director of a grassroots nonprofit.
+She has more than thirty years of experience as a grantwriter, 20 as a proposal reviewer and 16 as an Executive Director of a grassroots nonprofit.

 Her most prized accomplishment was becoming credentialed as a Grant Professional, or Grant Professional Certified, which validates knowledge of and competency in the grants profession through education, experience, professional development, community involvement, and a psychometrically sound examination.

-Our “Marketing Minute” Guest Blogger
+Our “A Fundraiser’s Journey” Guest Blogger

 Supported by a grant from the Foellinger Foundation and funds from the Paul Clarke endowment held at the Community Foundation of Greater Fort Wayne